rifkihp/rifkihp.com/content/posts/2019-03-14-how-i-became-a-coder.md

 Despite my ambitions, I eventually realized that you can't actually do much without writing code.
 Luckily, GameMaker supported a proprietary programming language called the [GameMaker Language](https://docs.yoyogames.com/source/dadiospice/002_reference/001_gml%20language%20overview/) (GML) that had lots of examples and tutorials for it online.
 I reluctantly decided to learn a bit of GML so I could make more advanced games (read: Runescape).
 Those were my first `if` statements and `for` loops!
 That's right. **My first programming language was GML**. 😲

 Ever since those first few lines of GML, I've been hooked.
 In 9th grade, I began making iOS apps and competing in programming competitions.
-Out of high school, I landed my first software engineering internship and started more seriously pursuing a career in tech.
+Out of high school, I landed my first Software Developering internship and started more seriously pursuing a career in tech.
 In college, I got into web development and sold my first website.

 To summarize: I've spent a decade learning and building and _still_ haven't taken down Runescape 😡.
 I guess everyone has their white whale...